Six Signals That Your New Partner Doesn't Want to Accept Your Children

 Do You Want to Continue Your Relationship If Your Partner Doesn't Like Your Children?

-In contemporary society it is not uncommon for couples to break up, and many of these are couples who have children.
+In contemporary society, it is not uncommon for couples with children to break up.
 This means that it's becoming more and more common for people with children to start dating again.
 This is a very tricky thing indeed.

 1. Your Partner Doesn't Talk Directly to Your Children

 Communication Between Your Partner and Your Children Is Difficult

 Starting from the very first moment, the communication between my new girlfriend and my children was very difficult.
 At first, I didn't think much of it.
 In my case this was pretty normal since I'm Belgian (my mother tongue is Dutch) and my girlfriend was Croatian.

 Since my children don't speak English (yet), and I didn't think much of the fact that she didn't talk directly to them.
 Apart from that, there was another barrier.
 My ex was very shy and she told me from the beginning that she had never wanted to have children.
 I thought she just had to get used to having children in her life.

 I began to become more worried when she learned to speak Dutch perfectly after a few months of intense courses (she is a polyglot and has a thing for languages) and still didn't communicate with the children.
 Moreover, when she wanted to convey a message, it was always something negative and I was always used as a channel.
 I really felt bad about this.

 Although I had the feeling that it was perfectly OK that she wanted to discipline the children (as a divorced dad I was typically a bit too lenient towards them), I also felt that it was not right that there were never any positive messages for the children.

 At one point I wanted to break up with her, but she was desperate to keep the relationship going.
 Since I didn't want to lose her either, I told her that we could continue the relationship under certain conditions.
 I told her that she was right in insisting on the fact that it was her life too and that it was her apartment to live in as well.